Skip to content

 Kubernetes YAML Manifests

 Kubernetes resources follow the standard API structure with apiVersion, kind, metadata, and spec.
-Use exact field paths as defined in the Kubernetes API.
+You can use natural language to describe the desired state or behavior, and Aegis will infer the correct attributes.

 API Instruction Object: